 Selecting the right property for your next investment is a process!
 If you’re a seasoned property investor, you’ve likely been through it many times — the research, the negotiating and the waiting.
-There’s a few key steps you need to follow to make sure your next property investment is a wise one.
-Here’s our steps towards growing your property portfolio.
+There are a few key steps you need to follow to make sure your next property investment is a wise one.

 Have a long-term strategy